kglw-dot-net/phase1/setlists/_posts/2023-03-06-plan-b-malmo.md

 tour: EU/UK '23
 ---

+1. Gaia

 #### Notes

 **KGLW.net Staff Notes:**
-This is an upcoming show.
+This is an ongoing show.
 Please stay tuned for setlist details and available audio and video sources as they become available.